 If you’re responsible for paying an ex, what’s the payment schedule and duration?
 Are there any stipulations if something happens to you?
 Perhaps it’s factored into a Life Insurance policy, Will, or Trust -- your ex must remain as a beneficiary or receive a portion of your estate until you’re no longer required to pay.

 Identify all recurring payments, whether they’re required or indulgences, so your family would know how to manage them.
-Plus, as an added benefit, it could help you get your finances in better shape, especially during really difficult times.
+As an added benefit, it could help you get your finances in better shape; if you already started using a financial aggregation service covered in a previous task, these will be even easier to get organized.

 [Photo Editorial credit: Ivan Marc / Shutterstock.com]